 Over the course of my employment here, I can’t even tell you how many reports I have submitted to a supervisor only to watch them get shot down.
 Too many times I have wanted to set fire to our reports and dance on their graves.
 That was until I discovered the three pet peeves of Analytics reporting.
 Though my reports aren’t perfect, I believe progress has been made – if I do say so myself.

 1. Undefined KPIs

 Key performance indicators (KPIs) help to create objectives that a client or website owner should establish with their agency before diving into the nitty-gritty world of SEO and content marketing.
-KPIs help to create structure for what needs to be continually pursued.
-On a very basic level, KPIs are outcomes that measure progress: visitor loyalty, bounce rate, keyword rankings, etc. KPIs change depending on the size of the business, and in order to measure true success, should change as your business grows.
+KPIs help to create a structure for what needs to be continually pursued.
+On a very basic level, KPIs are outcomes that measure progress: visitor loyalty, bounce rate, keyword rankings, etc. KPIs change depending on the size of the business, and in order to measure true success, it should change as your business grows.

 With predetermined KPIs, you’ll know exactly what to look at every time you go into Google Analytics, and you can cut out all the other “noise.”
 Plus, you’ll get the attention of your superiors (and clients) immediately.

-One of my biggest pet-peeves is to see a mile-long report that should fit on a single page.
+One of my biggest pet peeves is to see a mile-long report that should fit on a single page.
 This usually happens because the writer:

 - Is beating around the bush, has no idea what they are talking about and is just filling the report with fluff;

 - Doesn’t have clear objectives on which to report (See pet peeve 1);

 - Wants to show off, either with data, jargon or accomplishments;